aagneye/slack-brain/setup.md

 Open http://localhost:3000 → **Sign in with Slack** → **Connectors** → connect GitHub →
 trigger a Context Pack from the dashboard or `/contextpack` in Slack.

-### 7.1 Using Slack Brain inside Slack
+### 7.1 Using Slack Brain inside Slack (local)

-Once `npm run dev` is running (or production is deployed) and Slack Request URLs point at your app:
+Once `npm run dev` is running and Slack Request URLs point at your ngrok URL:

 1. In any channel where the bot is installed, run: